 Ethnic, religious, historical and other divisions have on occasion given rise to tensions and, in certain cases, military conflict among and between countries bordering Kazakhstan or that are markets for products exported from Kazakhstan, or sources of imports to Kazakhstan.
-Most recently, since March 2014 there have been heightened levels of tension between Russia and Ukraine, in particular relating to the Crimea, resulting in increased military activity on the border between Russia and Ukraine, a referendum on the accession of Crimea to Russia and the subsequent accession of Crimea to Russia in March 2014 and armed conflicts between government forces and other groups in parts of Ukraine.
+Most recently, since March 2014 there have been heightened levels of tension between Russia and Ukraine, in particular relating to the Crimea, resulting in increased military activity on the border between Russia and Ukraine, a referendum on the accession of Crimea to Russia and the subsequent accession of Crimea to Russia in March 2014.
 These tensions also resulted in the imposition by the United States, the European Union and a number of other countries of sanctions, asset freezes, travel limitations and certain other measures against specified Ukrainian and Russian individuals, Russian banks and other entities, and further sanctions may be imposed on other individuals and entities.
 See also "- Risk Factors Relating to the Group - The Group may be subject to the laws of various countries imposing sanctions and other penalties for conducting business with certain embargoed countries, such as Iran, and other designated or prohibited persons, and Noteholders may be deemed to provide indirect assistance or support to transactions with such sanctioned countries, persons and entities".